dornerworks/a653_sched/Readme.md

 This project provides a way to set an arinc653 schedule from the command line.

-## Build Instructions
+## Prerequisites

-These build instructions assume that you have a properly installed and sourced Xen Xilinx Distribution Yocto toolchain.
+The build instructions assume that you have a properly installed and sourced Xen Zynq Distribution Yocto toolchain.

+To install the toolchain from the XZD:

+    cd $RELEASE_DIR/sdk
+    xzd-glibc-x86_64-xzd-image-minimal-aarch64-toolchain-<XSDK version>.sh

+To source the toolchain:

+    source /opt/xzd/<XSDK version>/environment-setup-aarch64-dw-linux

 It is also assumed that at least one Xilinx SDK cross compiling toolchain is installed in the `/opt/Xilinx` directory.
 When multiple toolchains exist the Makefile will use the latest toolchain version.

+## Build Instructions

 1.  `git clone https://github.com/dornerworks/a653_sched`
 2.  `cd a653_sched`